alexdevelopment2/alexdevelopment2/README.md

 ## 🌸 About Me

-♡ currently creating **SmoreNet**
+♡ hi!! i'm dreamy :3

-♡ learning **Python** + **Unity**
+♡ currently working on **SmoreNet**

-♡ i love making little projects just for fun
+♡ learning **Python** + **Unity** (and probably breaking things along the way but yk)

-♡ i spend way too much time making things look cute
+♡ i like making small random projects just because i can

-♡ usually coding with music playing 🎧
+♡ i spend way too long making everything look pretty

-♡ probably fixing something that wasn't broken
+♡ usually coding with music blasting in the background 🎧

 ---